 And may we commit our lives as His witnesses to share the good news of His Covenant Corroborated by His Compassion.

-I will tell of the kindnesses of the Lord,
+I shall make mention of the lovingkindnesses of the Lord, the praises of the Lord,

-according to all the Lord has done for us—
+According to all that the Lord has granted us,

 And the great goodness toward the house of Israel,

 Which He has granted them according to His compassion

 And according to the abundance of His lovingkindnesses, (Isaiah 63:7 ).